andressbarnes/react-d3-scoretracker/README.md

+## React / D3 Scoretracker is an exploration into making D3 work with react.

+### Requires json-server to be running to render data

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run api`

+Runs the api over port 4000.<br />
+Open [http://localhost:4000/users](http://localhost:4000/users) to view it in the browser.

 ### `npm start`